David Jurgens

 preprint.

-paper · code and data
+paper · data · code

 The prompt matters in how human an LLM can seem Real or Robotic?
 Assessing Whether LLMs Accurately Simulate Qualities of Human Responses in Dialogue.

-Johnathan Ivey, Shivani Kumar, Jiayu Liu, Hua Shen, Sushrita Rakshit, Rohan Raju, Haotian Zhang, Aparna Ananthasubramaniam, Junghwan Kim, Bowen Yi, Dustin Wright, Abraham Israeli, Anders Giovanni Møller, Lechen Zhang, David Jurgens.
+Johnathan Ivey, Shivani Kumar, Jiayu Liu, Hua Shen, Sushrita Rakshit, Rohan Raju, Haotian Zhang, Aparna Ananthasubramaniam, Junghwan Kim, Bowen Yi, Dustin Wright, Abraham Israeli, Anders Giovanni Møller, Lechen Zhang, and David Jurgens.

 preprint.

-paper · code and data
+paper · data · code

 Pathways of linguistic diffusion seen on Twitter Networks and Identity Drive Geographic Properties of the Diffusion of Linguistic Innovation